pdclark/git-plugin-updates/README.md

 Credits
 ===========

-This class is built and maintained by [Joachim Kudish](http://jkudish.com "Joachim Kudish")
+This plugin is written and maintained by [Paul Clark](http://pdclark.com "pdclark").

+It was forked from [WordPress Github Plugin Updater](https://github.com/jkudish/WordPress-GitHub-Plugin-Updater) by [Joachim Kudish](http://jkudish.com "Joachim Kudish").

+It has been updated with some methods from [Github Updater](https://github.com/afragen/github-updater) by [Andy Fragen](https://github.com/afragen "Andy Fragen, Codepress").

 License
 ===========